 Gently remove the hairpiece tape from the polyurethane areas of the hair system.

-Use your fingernail to scrap up the edge of the tape to start the peeling
+Use your fingernail to scrape up the edge of the tape to start the peeling.

 Step 2: Soaking the hair system